hermitex/tech-articles/Dev.to/WritableObjects.md

-# Differences between Single and Double Quotes in Bash
+# Writable Objects Properties?

 We all know how to create objects in JavaScript.
-For instance, we can create a car object as follows:
+For instance, if we can create a car object as follows:

 ```js
 const car = {};